tomatoes-app/tomatoes-swift-sdk/README.md

 ## Usage
 Review the iOS [sample application](https://github.com/tomatoes-app/tomatoes-ios)

-### Create a session
+### Create a Tomatoes session

-To enstablish a Tomatoes session implement the GitHub auth and retrive the access token, see [GitHub doc](https://developer.github.com/v3/oauth_authorizations/).
+To establish a new Tomatoes session you'll need to implement GitHub auth and retrieve a GitHub user access token, see [GitHub doc](https://developer.github.com/v3/oauth_authorizations/).
 Leave the default scope.

-Use the GitHub access token to create a session as follow:
+Then you can use the GitHub access token to create a new Tomatoes session as follow:

 ```Swift
  let session = Session(provider: .github, accessToken: <github-access-token>)